-FoWP (Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground and now it’s launching an ambitious fundraising campaign of approximately $22K to bring a piped-in water source to the dog park.
+FoWP (Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground has launched an ambitious fundraising campaign of approximately $22K to bring a piped-in water source to the dog park.
 This is a much-needed addition for the busy off-leash dog park area.
 We are relying on contributions from the dog lovers who want to help quench dog’s thirst!
 Thanks to the hoomans who continue to bring jugs of water from their homes – but we can do better!

-3) Some neighbors and dog park hoomans expressed concerns about the type of fountain and its hygienic safety as well as the possibility of the water source being used by people other than people giving water to their dogs.
-Mike Grosso responded that to date the Parks Bureau has not found a correlation between water sources and increased homeless visitation.
-PPR plans to have a drain so that the water doesn’t pool and create a bacteria source.
+Some neighbors and dog park hoomans have expressed concerns about the type of fountain and its hygienic safety as well as the possibility of the water source being used by people other than giving water to their dogs.
+Mike Grosso or the Portland Parks and Recreation responded that to date the Parks Bureau has not found a correlation between water sources and increased homeless visitation.
+PP&R plans to have a drain so that the water doesn’t pool and create a bacteria source.

 We need your help us get to the finish line.
 We are looking for volunteers and donors to help this project get to completion.